Creating a

 Ask students to open a new window on their browsers and go to flickr.
 Each student then should search for and download what he or she feels are the most appropriate images of the places visited.

-Have students listen to their sound files again, this time while looking at the images selected.
+Have students listen to their sound files again this time while looking at the images selected.
 Ask students to make notes about what they hear.

 Extension Activity

 Students also might upload their images and record the story of their journey using voicethread or PowerPoint.
 You can see a voicethread tutorial here.
+Depending on the type of hardware available to the students, they might be able to do this directly through.

 Assessment

-Students’ grades should be based on their engagement in the activity and the quality of the final product.
+Students grades should be based on their engagement in the activity and the quality of the final product.

 Lesson Plan Source